leanprover-community/doc-gen/readme.md

 ## Usage

+Install the python package using `pip install -e .`, which sets it up using a symlink so that you do not need to reinstall it after each edit.

 `./gen_docs` will create a directory `html` with the generated documentation.

 The links will point to `/` as the root of the site.